Sports Notes: The glass slipper fit the 1946 Bates football team

 The Bates athletic department was confident of a bid.
 Athletic Director Monte Moore sent a message to Toledo stating that Bates would “come if invited.”
 Two weeks prior to the game, at a luncheon in Ohio and via a press release in Maine, the bowl’s organizing committee made the announcement.
 Bates was in the Glass Bowl.
 “We were just happy to be selected.
 It was an honor to be the first team from Maine in a bowl,” said Art Blanchard.

 When it came to the game itself, the Bobcats were decided underdogs.
-They had to cope with opponents who were, on average, fifteen pounds heavier and a couple of inches taller from a school with ten times the enrollment.
+They had to cope with opponents who were, on average, 15 pounds heavier and a couple of inches taller from a school with 10 times the enrollment.
 The Toledo roster had depth, with many positions going two or three deep.
 “We played both ways, so having a backup was important,” said Linden Blanchard.

 The contest was even more exciting, with the Bobcats scoring first.
 After Art Blanchard went around end for sixteen yards, Bates used some trickery.
 A run by Walker Heap ’50 went to midfield, where he lateraled to halfback Allen Howlett ’49, who raced the rest of the way to put the Bobcats up, 6-0, after a missed conversion.
 After holding Toledo several times inside the Bobcat twenty, the Rockets scored twice, once just before and once just after halftime, to take a 14-6 lead into the fourth quarter, where the action really picked up.

 On the Bobcats’ first drive of the final quarter, Blanchard completed four passes to the Toledo six and scored on a keeper to cut the lead to 14-12.
-After two punts, Toledo scored on the big play of the game, a spectacular fifty-four-yard touchdown pass that Bates captain Joe LaRochelle ’47, the shortest man on the team at five-feet, five inches, just missed batting away from the Toledo receiver.
+After two punts, Toledo scored on the big play of the game, a spectacular 54-yard touchdown pass that Bates captain Joe LaRochelle ’47, the shortest man on the team at 5-foot-5, just missed batting away from the Toledo receiver.

 Upon graduation, he competed for four years on the professional circuit and was the training partner for three-time U.S. Open champion Ivan Lendl.
 In 1991, Gastonguay attained a top-three ranking in the New England Lawn Tennis Association (NELTA) Men’s Open division.
 Since August 1993, Gastonguay has held the position of assistant tennis director of Lendl’s Grand Slam Health and Tennis Center in Bedford, New York.